Research Areas

 Together with Nikoleta Zampaki, I founded Arcadiana.
 Arcadiana started as a blog about the environment in literature and culture associated with the European Association for the Study of Literature, Culture and the Environment (EASLCE) and then developed into a communal platform for postgraduate and early career researchers to get together in collaboratively organised events, network and support each other.
 The Arcadiana network organised reading groups, online writing retreats, a weekly cowriting session on Twitter, and a creative writers forum.

 Arcadiana was created in response to discussions in the 14th EASCLE Webinar “Ecocritics Going Public” with Scott Slovic.
 During the webinar we discussed the important contributions that can be made by humanities scholars to public conversations about environmental issues.
 Literary and cultural enquiries help us to navigate our world and are vital in understanding our relationship to the nonhuman world, and the crises that we are facing at the moment.
-This blog was created as a platform to enable postgraduate and early career researchers from the environmental humanities to communicate their research and thoughts on current events and discourses in a publicly accessible manner.
+The blog provides a platform for postgraduate and early career researchers from the environmental humanities to communicate their research and thoughts on current events and discourses in a publicly accessible manner.